marcosruiz/SignuServer/README.md

 ## API

-You can check the api in route localhost:3000/api-docs
+You can check our API in http://signu-server.herokuapp.com/api-docs

 ## TravisCI